 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to progress you career without success?
-Have you ever considered why your friend or colleague has been promoted while you’re still in the same position?
-It’s true that a lot of us make a few common errors that stall our professional growth.
-Continue reading to learn about these mistakes and ways they can be avoided.
+Are you doing everything to improve the status of your career but without success?
+Have you ever wondered why your coworker or friend is promoted while you are still stuck in the same position?
+In reality, the majority of us make mistakes that stall our professional growth.
+Read on to learn about these errors and how they can be avoided.

 Key Takeaways